Apply to Temporarily Defer Sales Tax Payments

-In response to the Coronavirus emergency, physical visits to the Community Development office at River City Hall are being suspended until at least Monday, May 11th.
+In response to the Coronavirus emergency, physical visits to the Community Development office at River City Hall have been suspended until further notice.
+We will continue accepting and processing applications for permits and development approvals, but all application submittals must be done digitally.

 - City utility bill late fees to be waived